Women’s Reproductive Health

 Women’s reproductive health is complex.
 From sexual maturity through menopause, a woman’s body goes through many changes.

 With my head still reeling, the next day I researched uterine fibroids and every possible way of removing them instead of a hysterectomy.
-I then asked my doctor a number of questions (a myriad is probably more appropriate), and the short answers were: a uterine fibroid is muscle, its cause is unknown, and there was no solution other than a hysterectomy that would work for me.
+I then asked my doctor many questions (a myriad is probably more appropriate), and the short answers were: a uterine fibroid is muscle, its cause is unknown, and there was no solution other than a hysterectomy that would work for me.

 She is also a good listener.
 Because I was so focused on my training and returning to work, she said there was a slight chance that the fibroid would be too large to be removed through a laproscopic hysterectomy.
 Should this be the case, it would then require a larger incision, and subsequently a longer recovery time, so she referred me to another gynecologist who specializes in oncology and also robotic hysterectomies.
 This doctor became my surgeon.